ogatalars/Bin2Decimal/README.md

 # Bin2Decimal

-Tiny project using react that will capture your input and change to binary
+Tiny project using react that will capture your input and change to binary.